-Dr. Kai Larsen is an associate professor of management and entrepreneurship at Leeds.
+Dr. Kai Larsen is an associate professor of information systems within the Division of Management and Entrepreneurship at Leeds with a courtesy appointment as an Associate Professor in Information Science in the College of Media, Communication and Information.
+He is a Faculty Fellow at the CU ATLAS Institute, and an affiliated faculty at the Silicon Flatirons Center in the CU School of Law .
 As Director of the federally supported Human Behavior Project, he is conducting research to create a transdisciplinary "backbone" for theoretical research.
 Dr. Larsen¹s research uses automatic text mining technologies to create an integrating framework for predictors of human behavior.
 The research has implications for our understanding of all human behaviors, including technology utilization, investor decisions, and cancer prevention behaviors.

 - National Institutes of Health/National Cancer Institute, “Implementation of recommender engine and dataset detection for Grid-Enabled Measures (GEM) database,” 2013-2014.
 PI.